dmitriz/gulp-automation/README.md

 ## Dead simple way to enjoy LiveReload!

-- Download and Install [Node.js](https://nodejs.org/download/), see [How do I get started with Node.js](http://stackoverflow.com/questions/2353818/how-do-i-get-started-with-node-js) and [Fixing npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions) for more information.
+- Download and Install [Node.js](https://nodejs.org/download/), see [How do I get started with Node.js](http://stackoverflow.com/questions/2353818/how-do-i-get-started-with-node-js) for more information.

 - [Download this Repository](https://github.com/dmitriz/gulp-automation/archive/master.zip),
 unzip it and change to the created subdirectory `gulp-automation`.